-For the majority of these applications, the building control team will check and ‘approve’ the plans before work starts.
-You’ll need to submit all drawings, specifications, and where necessary, calculations for structure, thermal, water consumption, and so on.
+Our building control team will check and ‘approve’ your project plans before work starts.
+You’ll need to submit all drawings, specifications, and where necessary, calculations for structure, thermal, water consumption etc. Our team will then carry out a detailed plan evaluation and issue approval notice, meaning contractors know that the plan they have quoted for – and are working to – shows full compliance with building regulations.
 These are usually submitted by the architect or plan drawing agent who is designing your project.
 Submitting this type of application reduces the risk of contravening the regulations and helps avoid costly delays.

-This is generally used for small internal alterations e.g. removal of a chimney breast, or forming a through lounge.
+This application is generally used for small internal alterations e.g. removal of a chimney breast or forming a through lounge.
+You can apply online or phone us for guidance.
+For simple domestic projects, work can start on site after just 48 hours if you use the Building Notice route.
 Plans are not formally checked.
-You cannot use this application if you are building over or within 3m of a public sewer or building a new dwelling which fronts onto a private road, or for any commercial works.
+(You cannot use this application if you are building over or within 3m of a public sewer; building a new dwelling that fronts onto a private road; or for any commercial works).

 The work can commence within 48 hours of the council receiving the notice.
 N.B. you need to be aware that a Building Notice puts more responsibility for knowing and complying with the building regulations on the person carrying out the work and the property owner.

 So, if you are unsure, the Full Plans route with an approved plan will give you the assurance that you won’t be taking a risk on site.

 Once submitted an experienced Building Control Surveyor will take over to carry out an assessment of the application.
 That could be an approval or advice on any matters that need to be resolved so that we can approve the application.